 Email: Online enquiry form

 Part of the NHS Choices website.
 It provides a gateway to comprehensive sources of information for carers.
 The site has been developed in conjunction with the Princess Royal Trust for Carers, Carers UK, Crossroads, and Young Carers Net.
 It contains information about benefits, links to national and local support organisations, and a directory of services.
 You can ask for a call back in one of more than 170 languages.

 Phone: 0300 772 9600

 Crossroads Care and The Princess Royal Trust for Carers merged in April 2012 to form the Carers Trust.
-It works to improve support, services and recognition for anyone living with the challenges of caring, unpaid, for a family member or friend who is ill, frail, disabled or has mental health or addiction problems.
-And they provide access to desperately needed breaks, information and advice, education, training and employment opportunities.
+It works to improve support services and recognition for anyone living with the challenges of caring for a family member or friend who is ill, disabled or has mental health or addiction problems.
+They provide access to desperately needed breaks, information and advice, education, training and employment opportunities.
 They have offices in Scotland and Wales that can be contacted through the website or the London office.

 The National Association of Funeral Directors can advise on arranging funerals.
 It gives information on the services provided by funeral directors and advises on what to do after someone has died.
 It also has a list of funeral directors across the UK.

 To celebrate the life of a loved one, you can create a personalised page in their memory.
 You can invite friends and family to donate in their memory to help beat cancer.